View Categories

 Using WP Job Manager inside a Space

 As with most extensions and tabs, Space owners can switch off jobs for their Space.
 As usual, this is done via the Tabs and Buttons section of a Space’s settings.
 On the Space you are using to test the extension, go ahead and switch that tab on.
-Now refresh your page.
-You should see a tab in the Space navigation menu, labelled as per the permalink slug under Before We Start.
+After saving and refreshing, you should see a tab in the Space navigation menu.
 Go ahead and click on it.
 Remember, if you see any 404 errors, you need to flush your permalinks.
 At this stage, it will be pretty blank.
-So let’s carry out one extra (and optional) bit of housekeeping.

 Submitting a Job

 If you have administrator access to a Space, you can create and manage jobs for that Space.
-Head back in to your new Jobs screen, and you should see three tab items.
+Head back in to your new Jobs screen, and you should see two tab items.
 Anyone who can view your Space will see the content of the first one, as this is your list of jobs.
-At the moment, this tab is empty, as will the table under the Dashboard tab.
+At the moment, this tab is empty.
 So let’s create a job.
+Click on the link, and you will be whisked over to the Jobs Manager job creation screen.

 If you are familiar with WP Job Manager, you will recognise this form.
-The one obvious omission is the Company Information Section, as that is all handled automatically.
 To understand more about what these form fields are, see the official WP Job Manager documentation.

-Remember you can set the default currency under your WP Job Manager settings, which will avoid this issue, especially where all your jobs will be in your home territory.
+Remember you can set the default currency under your WP Job Manager settings, which will avoid having to enter this each time, especially where all your jobs will be in your home territory.

 Troubleshooting